Josephine Baker: Post War

 In 1949, a reinvented Baker returned in triumph to the Folies Bergère.
 Bolstered by recognition of her wartime heroism, Baker the performer assumed a new gravitas, unafraid to take on serious music or subject matter.
 The engagement was a rousing success and reestablished Baker as one of Paris' pre-eminent entertainers.
 In 1951, Baker was invited back to the United States for a nightclub engagement in Miami.
 After winning a public battle over desegregating the club's audience, Baker followed up her sold-out run at the club with a national tour.
 Rave reviews and enthusiastic audiences accompanied her everywhere, climaxed by a parade in Harlem in honor of her new title: NAACP's "Woman of the Year".

 An incident at the Stork Club in New York in October 1951 interrupted and overturned her plans.
 Baker criticized the club's unwritten policy of discouraging Black patrons, then scolded columnist Walter Winchell, an old ally, for not rising to her defense.
 Winchell responded swiftly with a series of harsh public rebukes, including accusations of Communist sympathies (a serious charge at the time).
-The ensuing publicity resulted in the termination of Baker's work visa, forcing her to cancel all her engagements and return to France.
-It was almost a decade before U.S. officials allowed her back into the country.
+The ensuing publicity caused many venues to cancel Baker's engagements.